Explore what a Kenya Safari has to offer

 Upmarket, exclusive properties cost between $700-$1,800 per person per night during peak season.
 For the best experience, we do not advocate going below $500 per person per night for a Kenya safari.
 We always recommend staying in the private conservancies if your budget allows for it.
 The private conservancies offer a better safari experience away from the crowds and allow you to drive off-road, go on walks, or head out for a spot-lit night drive, while at the same time, putting your tourism dollars back into the local communities.

-We were really very pleased with the entire trip and our experience with Extraordinary Journeys.
+Ben Terrill, We were really very pleased with the entire trip and our experience with Extraordinary Journeys.
 We’re all seasoned travelers so we’re able to plan on the fly and take things in stride, but we remarked a few times while in Africa that it was so nice to have had the benefit of not only your expertise in planning and communications, especially with travel during Covid.
-The details – such as the…
+The details…

-Our trip was beyond amazing.
+Erica Howard, Our trip was beyond amazing.
 Thank you ever so much!
 I could not have imagined how wonderful and privileged it would be to experience the local culture – while my main goal was to see the gorillas and other wildlife up close, being introduced to the resilient and proud people of Uganda and Kenya was extra icing on a delicious cake!
 Overall, world-class experience.
-It was the gift of a lifetime.”
+It was the gift of…

 Where to stay on a Kenya safari